Doctor Who series 11: Broadcast

 The eleventh series premiered on 7 October 2018 and concluded on 9 December 2018.
 The series was broadcast on Sundays; the move to Sundays was a first in the programme's history after regular episodes of the entire revived era were previously broadcast on Saturdays.
 However, the move from Saturdays was not a first in the programme's history, after episodes were moved from a Saturday broadcast to weeknights during the eras of the Fifth and Seventh Doctors.

 "The Woman Who Fell to Earth" was released in the Brazilian cinemas on 7 October 2018, in Russian, Ukrainian, Belarusian, Kazakhstani, and Azerbaijani cinemas on 7–8 October, in select Australian cinemas on 8 October, and in the United States on 10–11 October.

+Aftershow

+The series 10 companion series, Doctor Who: The Fan Show, did not return, but each episode was complemented by a behind the scenes YouTube video presented by Yinka Bokinni, entitled Doctor Who Access All Areas.
+Episodes of Access All Areas are between 4 and 7 minutes long, and were released between 13 October and 13 December.

 Children in Need special

 On 7 August 2018, it was reported by Cultbox that a sketch was recorded by the Doctor Who cast and crew for the 2018 Children in Need.
 The sketch aired during Children in Need on 16 November 2018, titled Anna's Doctor Who Surprise.
 Nine-year-old Anna Mark, who suffers from cystic fibrosis, and her brother Alex visited the TARDIS and the Doctor Who set in Cardiff, meeting Gill, Cole, Walsh, and Whittaker during their tour.